 Free Tips on Making Gold at Low Levels in World of Warcraft

-Advice on How To Make Gold at Lower Levels from a 7 Year Veteran of WoW
+Advice on How To Make Gold at Lower Levels from a Long Time Veteran of WoW

 I used to have a WoW Blog.......but after writing in it for over a year, I reached a time in my life when I just did not have time to write in it any more.
 A shame because it had some pretty good hints and tips for playing and for making gold.
 Today I had some time, so I was going back through the blog and I decided to categorize my posts and make them into lenses.
 This is the first and it will primarily focus on tips to help you through at lower levels.
-I have leveled 6 80s, 4 70somethings, 3 60 somethings, 5 50somethings, 3 40 somethings......and enough 30 and under somethings to fill two accounts on several servers.
+I have leveled 14 characters to max level and many others are still on their way up.
 Trust me, I know about leveling and making gold.

-If you have lower level characters, this is one lens you do not want to miss reading !
+If you have lower level characters, this is one page you do not want to miss reading!

 Make an Auction House Character